 Employees can take Parental Leave Pay before, after or at the same time as they’re getting paid or unpaid leave.
 Employees must take Parental Leave Pay in one continuous block and after the child has entered their care.

 Read more about who can get Parental Leave Pay.

 Dad and Partner Pay

-Dad and Partner Pay is for working dads or partners, including adopting parents and same sex couples.
+Dad and Partner Pay is for working dads or partners, including adopting parents.
 They can get up to 2 weeks’ pay.
 To be eligible they must be on unpaid leave and not working during this time.
 Dads or partners may ask you for unpaid leave so they can get this payment.

 You won’t need to provide Dad and Partner Pay.
 As it’s only a 2 week payment, we pay it straight to your employee.

 You can choose to pay your employee a top-up payment to supplement their Dad and Partner Pay.
 For example, the difference between their Dad and Partner Pay and their normal wage.
 We don’t consider top-up payments as paid leave for the purposes of Dad and Partner Pay eligibility.